npmcomponent/jh3y-formation/Readme.md

 ## Use without component package manager

- If you want to use formation without the component package manager you can by simply adding [jheytompkins_formation.js](https://github.com/jheytompkins/formation/master/jheytompkins_formation.js) to your script files and using in the following way:
+ If you want to use formation without the component package manager you can by simply adding [jh3y_formation.js](https://github.com/jh3y/formation/master/jh3y_formation.js) to your script files and using in the following way:

-	 		var formation = new jheytompkins_formation(element, {
+	 		var formation = new jh3y_formation(element, {
 	 			//options
 	 		});